pinterest/gestalt/docs/markdown/ios/card/card.md

 </Group>
 <Group>
 <Dont title="Don't" />
-Resize the Card.
+Resize Card.
 It is designed to adapt to the full width of a mobile screen.
 </Group>
 </TwoCol>